Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

-\item In the proposed BCD algorithm, the above blocks are optimized alternatively with the Gauss-Seidel rule until all blocks converge.
-The convergence of the proposed method to solve each subproblem is theoretically supported, as well as the overall BCD approach.
+\item In the proposed BCD algorithm, the above blocks are optimized alternatively with the Gauss-Seidel rule.
+The convergence of the proposed inner subproblem solvers is theoretically supported, and the overall BCD approach is shown to yield a monotonically convergent regularized WMMSE objective value under exact inner solves.
 Extensive simulation results are given to demonstrate the efficiency of the proposed algorithms in reducing OOB emissions and enhancing achievable rates relative to well-known existing methods.

 \end{itemize} The rest of this paper is organized as follows.
 We explain the system model in Section \ref{sec:system} and then present the problem formulation in Section \ref{sec:probform}, where the constraints are also reformulated to manage inherent complexities.
 A detailed solution illustration, algorithmic decomposition, and our corresponding optimization methods are described in Section \ref{sec:alg}.
 Extensive simulation results are provided and discussed in Section \ref{sec:sim}.
 We conclude this paper in Section \ref{sec:con}.